This document describes the changes in Toast API releases.

 locations in the restaurant group.
 The multiLocationId

-value in the orders API corresponds to the masterId
+value in the orders API corresponds to the masterId value

 for menu configuration entities in the menus API (future Toast API